upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/gen_limit_exclusions_cfru_dpe.md

 When `allowEvolutionaryRelatives` is enabled, the service expands the selected set with `SpeciesSet.addFullFamilies()`.
 That can intentionally pull in species outside the directly allowed generations if they are connected by the evolution graph.
-After that expansion, special-form restrictions are applied again: disabled Mega/GMax forms remain excluded, and regional forms are still allowed only by their own generation or by `allowRegionalFormsAcrossGenLimit`.
-In other words, `allowEvolutionaryRelatives` can allow true cross-generation family members such as Electivire, Magmortar, or Sylveon, but it does not by itself allow Galarian Weezing or Alolan Vulpix in a Gen1-only pool.
+After that expansion, special-form restrictions are applied again: disabled Mega/GMax forms remain excluded, known irregular special forms remain excluded by default, and regional forms are still allowed only by their own generation or by `allowRegionalFormsAcrossGenLimit`.
+In other words, `allowEvolutionaryRelatives` can allow true cross-generation family members such as Electivire, Magmortar, or Sylveon, but it does not by itself allow Galarian Weezing, Alolan Vulpix, or known CFRU/DPE Pikachu costume/cap identities in a Gen1-only default pool.

 The Mr. Rime case is a remaining branch-level gap.
 Mr. Rime is not a regional form itself; it is a Gen8 evolution reached through Galarian Mr. Mime.
 The current post-expansion filter can remove Galarian Mr. Mime when the regional override is